JuanIrache/canvas-stream-test/README.md

 - Add new approaches to the approaches array, by folder name, in sketch.js
 - run npm install and npm start (see progress percent for each approach on top left corner)
 - Watch results in console
-- The render time must be significantly smaller
-- The video result must be the same, compare them in the expo
+- Compare the video results in the exports folder
-- Try with different amounts of frames frames
+- Try with different amounts of frames, complexity and clearing the background

 ## Conclusions